brianlee9090/weather-app/README.md

 ## Features
 With a press of a button, you can see:
 1. A 3-day forecast with dates, weather, highs, and lows
-2. A map of the area entered
+2. A map of the area entered, clickable to view on Google Maps
-3. A randomly selected news article about the area
+3. A selected news article about the area, clickable to read the full article

+Other convenient/safeguard features include:
+1. A button to look up postal code/Japan Post
+2. Error message for invalid postal code entry
+3. Picks up prefectural news if no news about enter town is available

 ## Install